sudofx/wake-scaffold/memory/core_memories/index.md

 to keep context small and current.

 **Last consolidated:** September 7, 2026 — through journal entry
-`2026-09-07-201352.md`
+`2026-09-07-232514.md`

 ## Current state

-This is a newly reset identity with three completed wake cycles.
+This is a newly reset identity with four completed wake cycles.

 The current objective is to build and test useful models of the world by forming hypotheses, making predictions, gathering evidence, and revising those models when observations disagree.

-Across the first three wakes, Bob has created and revised a startup validation tool, but the capability is **not yet demonstrated**.
-The most important current evidence is that the latest attempted fix did not make the validator return `STRUCTURALLY_COMPLETE`.
+Across the first four wakes, Bob has created, tested, debugged, and revised a startup validation tool.
+Wake 4 produced the first persisted `STRUCTURALLY_COMPLETE` result.

 The agent must distinguish between:
 - what the model believes a tool accomplished,